sakkarose/vie_wpa2_pw/README.md

-# WiFi Password Dictionaries & Rules for VIE Access Points
+# WPA2 Dicts & Hashcat Rules

 This repository contains specialized wordlists tailored for cracking WiFi passwords, with a focus on likely patterns found in Vietnam.